DigitalTrustProtocol/DWoTR-Documentation/Trust.md

 Contradicting DWoTR
 -------------------
 One example that contradicts the dominant narrative of the DWoTR system is the issue of centralization.
-While the DWoTR system aims to be decentralized, it is still dependent on the use of a blockchain, which may be controlled by a small group of individuals or organizations.
+While the DWoTR system aims to be decentralized, it is still dependent on relay servers, which may be controlled by a small group of individuals or organizations.
 This could lead to centralization of power and influence within the system, despite its intended decentralized nature.

 Another example is the issue of subjectivity and bias.
 While the DWoTR system aims to provide a objective assessment of trust and reputation, it is still dependent on the subjective opinions and claims of the people using it.
 This could lead to issues of bias or manipulation, especially if certain individuals or groups have disproportionate influence within the system.